-Please confirm that this Confirmation correctly sets forth the terms of the Transaction that we have entered into by returning an executed copy of this letter by facsimile to «EnronEntityCode» at «EnronFax» within two Business Days after your receipt of this Confirmation.
+within two Business Days after your receipt of this Confirmation.
 If you fail to so reply within such time period, the terms hereof will constitute binding and conclusive evidence of the Transaction.
 Your response should reflect the appropriate Party in your organization who has the authority to enter into this Confirmation.
 If you have any questions please call (713) 853-1886.
 We look forward to receiving your prompt reply.